COBOL: COBOL 2023

 gcobol, from GCC 15.1, is based on this standard.

 Legacy

 COBOL programs are used globally in governments and various industries including retail, travel, finance, and healthcare.
-Testimony before the House of Representatives in 2016 indicated that COBOL is still in use by many federal agencies such as Department of Agriculture (USDA), DHS, HHS, Justice, Treasury, and VA, as well as the IRS.
+Testimony before the United States House Committee on Oversight and Government Reform in 2016 indicated that COBOL is still in use by many federal agencies such as the United States Department of Agriculture (USDA), Department of Homeland Security (DHS), Department of Health and Human Services (HHS), United States Department of Justice, United States Department of the Treasury, and United States Department of Veterans Affairs (VA), as well as the Internal Revenue Service (IRS).

 COBOL currently runs on diverse operating systems such as z/OS, z/VSE, VME, Unix, NonStop OS, OpenVMS and Windows.
 In 1997, the Gartner Group reported that 80% of the world's business ran on COBOL with over 200 billion lines of code and 5 billion lines more being written annually.
 As of 2020, COBOL ran background processes 95% of the time a credit or debit card was swiped.

 Y2K

 Near the end of the 20th century, the year 2000 problem (Y2K) was the focus of significant COBOL programming effort, sometimes by the same programmers who had designed the systems decades before.
 The particular level of effort required to correct COBOL code has been attributed to the large amount of business-oriented COBOL, as business applications use dates heavily, and to fixed-length data fields.
 Some studies attribute as much as "24% of Y2K software repair costs to Cobol".
 After the clean-up effort put into these programs for Y2K, a 2003 survey found that many remained in use.
 The authors said that the survey data suggest "a gradual decline in the importance of COBOL in application development over the [following] 10 years unless ... integration with other languages and technologies can be adopted".